khaledradwan96/FreshCart/README.md

 - Add a contact page for inquiries.
 - Add an about page for company information.
 - Add a footer to the website with relevant links and details.
+- edit toast of add product
+- fixed pug in Checkout session and pay
+- mange page of user account

 ## 🛠️ Technologies Used